thomas-melville/myNotes/General/Career_Development/Java/java_command_line_tools.md

 I'm sure there's more complex stuff that could be done.
 Like returning all the maps which contain a certain value???

+## jps

+print running jvms on the system experimental and unsupported

+-l display FDN of main class
+-d display arguments to jvm
+-m display parameters passed to app

+## jinfo

+generate java config information about a specified java process

+system properties, vm flags and vm arguments

+## jmap

+print class related data about a jvm requires certain arguments to be provided to the jvm on startup

+## jstack

+print threads of a jvm